Adhikari-Gaurav/Fusarium-Putative-Secreted-Protein-Dataset/README.md

 Before installing anything, it's good practice to create a dedicated conda environment rather than installing packages into your base environment.
 A conda environment is essentially a self-contained sandbox: it keeps a project's tools and their exact versions separate from everything else on your system, so that different projects, or different versions of the same tool, don't end up interfering with one another later on.

 ```
-conda create -n ncbi_datasets
+conda create -n ncbi_datasets python=3.11
 ```

-This creates a new, empty environment named `ncbi_datasets`.
-At this point it has no packages in it yet; it's just a clean, reserved space for this project's dependencies.
+This creates a new environment named `ncbi_datasets` with Python 3.11.
+The Python version is pinned deliberately: left unspecified, conda resolves to whatever the default Python happens to be when someone runs this command, which can change how the rest of the environment resolves months or years later.
+Adjust `python=3.11` to match whatever version you've actually validated the pipeline against.

+If you'd rather skip the manual steps below, the exact environment is also captured in [`environment.yml`](environment.yml) at the root of this repo, recreated in one shot with `conda env create -f environment.yml`.

 ### 1.2 Activate the environment